hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step4-install.md

 The dryRun property is set to false so we can explore scaling near the end of this course.

-Watch the 6 deployments for OpenFaaS become _Available_.
-The _Available_ status column turns from 0 to 1 as each deployment is initialized.
+Watch the 7 deployments for OpenFaaS become _Available_.
+In about a minute all the _Available_ status column will turn from 0 to 1 as each deployment becomes active.

 `watch kubectl get deployments --namespace=openfaas`{{execute}}